 County & Municipal Programs

 The DVRPC region is made up of nine counties and over 350 municipalities.
 Sidewalks and other pedestrian infrastructure, such as ADA-ramps and crosswalks, are often identified as important community needs.
 Several counties have programs that encourage people to walk and help municipalities plan for and build more pedestrian facilities.
-Learn more about county programs below.
 DVRPC also recently mapped known municipal and county pedestrian or sidewalk network plans; contact these municipalities to learn more about their facility plans.